 How does it work?

-Signals are often a subscription-based service offered by Forex signals providers, but it can come as a complimentary feature of some Forex brokers.
+Signals are often a subscription-based service from certain companies specializing in such products, but it can come as a complimentary feature of certain Forex brokers.

 Once subscribed, you will have access to a wide array of recommendations covering currency pairs, commodities, and even precious metals.